 Here’s what we found.

-- Working out in the morning can boost your metabolism and set you up for having a lot more energy throughout the day.
+- Working out in the morning can boost your metabolism, hence helping burn more fat.

 Do You Lose More Weight Working Out In The Morning?

 Yes, you can lose more weight by working out in the morning.

 This has been confirmed through several studies that compared the results of fat burned by people who trained before noon and later in the day .

 The fasted exercise groups lost more fat than the eat-before group, and they had more stable blood sugars as well.

 Essentially, when you start training, you’ll use up your blood glucose and glycogen reserves.

 The first thing your body will try to do is replace that lost energy from the food in your stomach.